jeffreybergier/Hipstapaper/README.md

 ## How to Get the App

 Hipstapaper is not available on the App Store.
 Its not broadly usable in its current state because SwiftUI has many performance issues and bugs that I do not want to work around.
 I'm hoping Apple resolved many of them at WWDC 2021.
+Also, I mostly created this app to learn and to use myself and it is not meant to be a commercial product.
 That said, you are welcome to use it if you think its interesting.
 - iOS:
     - TODO: Figure out testflight for iOS
 - macOS: